-Developers of mobile applications before the designing and promoting their inventions should build a detailed plan and a proper mobile strategy and ask themselves: “How much does it cost and How long Does it take to design and build an App?"
+Developers of mobile applications before the designing and promoting their inventions in app stores should build a detailed plan and a proper mobile strategy and ask themselves: “How much does it cost and How long Does it take to design and build an App?"
 In this article, we will consider the question of the time expenditure.
 As a result, you'll be able to evaluate how hard is it to build an app.

 You should notice that coding is hard

 It usually takes four months to design successfully and develop an app that is ready for launching and public release.
 As you know, the development means the engineering part of the procedure.
 This time frame includes a coding system, the product definition, and design stages have to be built before the development of a mobile app.

 Such critical elements as the composition of your development team and a preferred development methodology will influence on your timeframe.

 I have made a certain assumption: your mobile app will be assimilated with a back-end server through APIs.
 The APIs and software tools could already exist or could be created in parallel.

 If you are building out both: a back-end and the front-end at the same time, you should give your back-end team a head start.They will have some time to fix their endpoints and APIs before the front end team starts development.

 Back end engineering usually consists of the following features: